 Start by cutting the lead flashing into lengths of no more than 1.5 metres – anything longer than that, and the lead will be harder to work with and might split over time.
 Each sheet should overlap the previous one by around 100mm to prevent leaking.

-Then, grind out a straight chase into the brickwork mortar joint and carefully push the lead all the way in.
+Grind out a straight chase into the brickwork mortar joint and carefully push the lead all the way in.
 Work the lead so that it’s as tight to the wall as possible.
 Then, apply sealant.

 Attach a render bead on top of the lead as per the manufacturer’s instructions, making sure it covers at least 15mm of lead.

-But what if your wall is already rendered in the first place?
+Now, what if your wall is already rendered in the first place?

 Fitting lead flashing to a rendered wall